kryptokrona/kryptokrona-docs/guides/Forking-TurtleCoin.md

 A happy medium is generally desired, though you could optionally raise this at a later date.

-This value is defined again in *atomic units*, so multiply your desired minimum fee by 10 * the amount of numbers after the decimal point in your coin.
+This value is defined again in *atomic units*, so multiply your desired minimum fee by 10 * the number of numbers after the decimal point in your coin.

 - const uint64_t MINIMUM_FEE = UINT64_C(1000);<br/><br/>